-Our research design, based on a robust, staggered difference-in-differences approach, adds to the few papers that use quasi-experimental designs to identify the effect of lead on birth outcomes.
-Additionally, many existing studies have small sample sizes, while our sample includes over 650,000 births.
+Our main research design, based on a robust, staggered difference-in-differences approach, improves upon most of the previous literature which is based on selection on observables as an identification strategy.
+Selection on observables may result in biased estimates, as lead pollution is correlated with socio-economic factors.
+Additionally, many of the studies have small sample sizes, while our sample includes over 650,000 children.